 The better solution is to change your priorities and start working on something else that’s aligned with your long-term goals.

-Having priorities is great, but there’s still limited time and energy every day.
-So be realistic about how much you can get done with the time and energy resources you have.
+Having priorities are great, but there’s still limited time and energy every day.
+So be realistic about how much you can get done with the time, energy, and resources you have.

-Which of these methods will you use to help you set priorities in 2022?
+Which of these methods will you use to help you set priorities in the new year?